Andrew J. Tozier: Criminal history

 Tozier, along with Lewis Cushman, who was both his half-brother and his uncle, participated in a multi-year crime spree: stealing cattle, clothing, and other items across several Maine counties.
 On August 29, 1865, Tozier, Cushman, and an accomplice robbed the clothing store of Michael Larkin in East Livermore, Maine.
 On April 9, 1868, in Cherryfield, Maine, the two men stole six oxen and drove them to near the state capitol of Augusta before butchering them and selling the meat.

 Tozier proved to be an elusive criminal.
 He was charged with crimes in three different counties but was acquitted in one and had the charges dismissed in another.
 In 1869, however, prosecutors had enough evidence of his guilt in the clothing store robbery—including the cooperation of Cushman who implicated Tozier—that he pled guilty and was sentenced to five years at hard labor in the state prison.
 Shortly after he was transferred to the prison, however, Tozier was pardoned of all crimes by the Governor of Maine, his former commander in the 20th Maine, Joshua Chamberlain.

 In an effort to prevent Tozier from slipping back into a life of crime, Chamberlain made his release contingent on moving himself and his family to the Chamberlain estate.
-This would allow the governor to keep an eye on his former sargeant and provide the family with a steady income, with both Tozier and his wife working as personal assiants to the Governor and First Lady of Maine.
+This would allow the governor to keep an eye on his former sergeant and provide the family with a steady income, with both Tozier and his wife working as personal assistants to the Governor and First Lady of Maine.

 Tozier and his wife would give birth to a daughter during their time at the estate, naming her after Chamberlain's 13 year old daughter, Grace.